 - You can make only the quantity you need.

-It's fully adjustable on flavor, thickness, and sweetness.
+- This vegan alternative is fully adjustable in flavor, thickness, and sweetness.

 Making it is super cheap; out of 1 cup of rolled oats, you get 4 cups of delicious plant milk.

 If you are on a budget, Oat Milk is the most suitable of them all, including cow's milk.
 It is also the most sustainable plant-based milk alternative, including almond milk and coconut milk.
 You can either let it in or make it part of your smoothies in terms of the very little remaining pulp.

 - Low in Calories: if you are looking into keeping your waist, this easy oat milk should be one of your allies.
-Although all vegetable kinds of milk are significantly lower in calories (46kcal per cup) than regular milk, homemade oat milk is lower than their peers (even lower than Homemade Almond Milk (88 kcal per cup) and Homemade Soy Milk (138kcal per cup)).
+Although all vegetable kinds of milk are significantly lower in calories (46kcal per cup) than regular milk, homemade oat milk is lower than its peers (even lower than Homemade Almond Milk (88 kcal per cup) and Homemade Soy Milk (138kcal per cup)).

-- Skin: oat milk benefits for skin come from its anti-inflammatory properties, which help reduce acne flare-ups.
-Oat milk is a humectant, which helps skin retain water and is widely found in moisturizers.
+- Skin: oat milk's benefits for skin come from its anti-inflammatory properties, which help reduce acne flare-ups.
+Oat milk is a humectant that helps skin retain water and is widely found in moisturizers.
 Oat milk contains Vitamin D, which is great for your skin.

-- Bone Strengthening: oat milk contains potassium, magnesium, and zinc are potent minerals and are essential for forming and strengthening bones.
+- Bone Strengthening: oat milk contains potassium, magnesium, and zinc, which are potent minerals and are essential for forming and strengthening bones.

 - Fats: oat milk has a zero count of saturated fats and three times less fat than whole milk.

-- Dairy-Free: oats are low in fat and dairy-free, so it is an excellent choice for the lactose intolerant.
+- Dairy-Free: oats are low in fat and dairy-free, so they are an excellent lactose intolerant choice.
 It also has a naturally sweet taste.

 - Cholesterol-Free: it contains zero cholesterol.
-Regular consumption may even lower LDL (bad cholesterol) in the blood.
+Regular consumption may even lower LDL cholesterol (the bad one) in the blood.
 This is not the case with dairy milk.
 Dairy products like butter, cheese, and cow's milk are high in cholesterol.